 In April 2017, Cheq Bay Renewables (CBR) was selected to participate in the U.S. Department of Energy SunShot Initiative’s Solar in Your Community Challenge, a $5 million prize competition that aims to expand solar electricity access.
-Over the next 18 months, CBR’s Team will develop an innovative project that initially included the City of Washburn, Bayfield County, the City of Washburn and County of Bayfield Housing Authority, and the Washburn School District to incorporate solar PV for approximately 18 municipal sites.
+From May 2017 to October 2018, CBR’s Team developed an innovative project that initially included the City of Washburn, Bayfield County, the City of Washburn and County of Bayfield Housing Authority, and the Washburn School District to incorporate solar PV for approximately 18 municipal sites.

 In January 2018, CBR received additional funds from the Solar in Your Community Challenge and expanded the initial project to include the City of Bayfield, the Bayfield School District, and the Greater Bayfield Waste Water Treatment Plant.
 Preliminary feasibility studies were also undertaken for the tribes of Red Cliff and Bad River in separate projects.

 The engineering report for the first phase of the Solar Project was presented on October 26th, 2017 in the County Board Room.
 The full engineering report can be viewed here.

 On March 12, 2018 the second phase was completed by Madison Solar Consulting.
 This phase included four reports including a Trip Report, a Financial Analysis of the most promising sites, a Scenario Analysis of a few selected sites, and a statement of the Analysis Assumptions.
 The financial analysis included sites in Washburn selected from the initial engineering report and well as additional sites around Bayfield.